cmat24/gym-tracker/README.md

 # Gym Tracker API

-A simple REST API for logging strength-training workouts, built with Flask and SQLAlchemy.
+A REST API for logging my gym workouts, built with Flask and SQLAlchemy.

 ## Setup